chef-boneyard/chef-web-docs-2016/docs_all/source/openstack.rst

 =====================================================
 .. include:: ../../includes_openstack/includes_openstack_cookbooks.rst

 The canonical upstream cookbooks and example repository are located in the `Stackforge Github organization <https://github.com/stackforge/>`_.
-Each integrated OpenStack project has a separate cookbook and repository.
+Each integrated |openstack| project has a separate cookbook and repository.

 |openstack| Cookbooks
 -----------------------------------------------------
-The following table lists all of the cookbooks that are available for |chef openstack|:
+The following table lists all of the cookbooks that are available for |openstack chef|:

 .. list-table::
    :widths: 150 450